 - Taxes or other applicable fees Lyft is required to collect

-Passengers’ Service Fees, airport fees, and other applicable fees or taxes aren’t reflected in the Driver Dashboard's 'Driving History' tab.
+Passengers’ Service Fees, airport fees, and other applicable fees or taxes aren’t reflected in the 'Driving History' tab in your Driver Dashboard.

 Minimum & maximum fares

-All rides are subject to minimum and maximum fares for passenger and earnings for you.
+All rides are subject to minimum and maximum fares.

-- Maximum fare: The highest amount you’ll receive for a ride.
+Maximum fare: The highest amount you’ll receive for a ride.
 If a passenger’s request takes you past the maximum fare amount, you may want to recommend a different transportation method.
 Heads up: Unusually high ride amounts are subject to review.
-Exceedingly long rides (for example, two hours without traffic) may come close to the max fare.

 See your local pricing on your region’s Rate Card.